emqxarchive/emqx-docs-en/source/config.rst

     log.rotation.size = 10MB

-Set the maximum number of files for circular logging:
+Set the maximum number of files for log rotation:

 .. code-block:: properties